 ABOUT THE COMMUNITY

 Woodward Hall is home to the Russell Scholars Program, a vibrant living learning community.
 There is an application process to be selected for this program.
 For more information about Russell Scholars, call (207) 780-5751 or (207) 780-5752.
-All residents take core classes together in the hall.
-The faculty have offices in the hall with posted hours.
+All residents take core classes together in the hall and faculty have offices in the hall with posted hours.

-Woodward is the only hall that has a computer lab which is available to all resident students between the hours of 7am-7pm.
-It also has classrooms, so you can practically roll out of bed and into class.
-You have great access to your instructors who have offices in the building.
-There is a laundry room on each floor and vending machines.
-You also have full access to Anderson Hall (next door) and its full kitchen.
+Woodward Hall houses approximately 80 students in double rooms.
+Woodward is the only hall that has a computer lab, which is available to all Woodward residents 24/7.
+There is a laundry room and vending machines right off the main lounge.
+Woodward residents have access to Anderson Hall (next door) and its full kitchen.

 WHAT MAKES WOODWARD HALL A GREAT PLACE TO LIVE

 Home to USM's oldest living learning community, Woodward fosters learning and connections that last.